yungstarry/simple_shell/README.md

-This is the simple shell project.
+This is the ALX simple shell project.